ferretj/papers/mds/snapshot_ensembles.md

 ## Notes

-Local minima contain useful information -> some are good, some are worse for generalization
+Local minima contain useful information -> some are good, some are worse for generalization.

 Kaskar et al, 2016 :